What is happening in South Sudan?

 In addition to the feeble education system, South Sudan faces many other challenges.
 In 2013, South Sudan became embroiled in another civil war.
 The South Sudanese people are composed of 64 different ethnic tribes, some of which are fighting one another.
 Since 2013, more that 3.6 million South Sudanese have been displaced and up to 300,000 estimated to have been killed as a result of ethnic violence.
 Without access to education, many South Sudanese youth are more likely to engage in and perpetuate the cycle of ethnic violence.

 Education Bridge is a 501(c)(3) non-profit organization that builds and operates schools in South Sudan.
-As an organization, we seek to create flourishing South Sudanese communities through holistic education and peacebuilding.
+As an organization, our mission is to create flourishing South Sudanese communities through holistic education and peacebuilding.
 This mission is reflected in our two primary goals: